dmbarbour/awelon/AboutABC.md

 ### Conditional Behavior

 ABC uses sum types `(a + b)` as the foundation for conditional behavior.
-A sum type represents that we're either in the left condition with type `a` or in the right condition with type `b`.
+A sum type represents that we've observed a condition, and that we're either in the left condition (with type `a`) or the right condition (with type `b`).
 A boolean can be modeled as type `(1 + 1)`, and an optional with type `(a + 1)`.
 Type `0` describes void, identity for sums, discussed later.

-Conditional behavior is modeled with the `?` operator:
+Conditional behavior is modeled with the `?` operator, which applies an operation only to one condition:

         ? :: (Droppable b) => b@[x->x'] * ((x + y) * e) -> (x' + y) * e